 - Leaders should agree on the outcomes important to the business.
 This might sound obvious, but anyone who has ever been holed up in a corporate goal-setting meeting knows this can be a very challenging exercise, given the variety of stakeholders with both compatible and conflicting goals.

 - Align complex processes.
 You’ve got IT operations; you’ve got human resource services; you have the office of the chief financial officer.
 All of them have typical SLAs consisting of many individual processes and applications that are in turn dependent on infrastructures.
-Is there a balance between the economies of scale across these infrastructures, or are these processes at technological and organizational loggerheads?
+Is there a balance between the economies of scale across these infrastructures, or are these processes at technological and organisational loggerheads?

 - Determine how to measure business outcomes.
-Once the business outcome is defined, you’ll then have to agree on what “good, better and best” look like, and how you’ll analyze and measure those.
+Once the business outcome is defined, you’ll then have to agree on what “good, better and best” look like, and how you’ll analyse and measure those.
 What will be the standard measuring stick between service provider and customer?
 Will it be a Net Promoter Score, Customer Satisfaction (CSAT) score or a new innovation metric?
-While the client-facing scores are critical, many organizations ignore internal measuring tools that can drive those outside-in scores.
+While the client-facing scores are critical, many organisations ignore internal measuring tools that can drive those outside-in scores.
 These might include key performance indicators (KPIs), but more frequently stretch into other areas such as employee satisfaction and retention in highly competitive segments where intellectual capital is key.

 - Decide who owns innovation outcomes.
 Have honest conversations with your service provider about the role of innovation and transformation.
 The evolution of SLAs being driven by business objectives raises customer questions about how innovation will be incorporated and tracked in an outsourcing environment.
 Are we ready to include “innovation as a service” in the scope of an SLA?